intersel/iFSM/README.md

 Contact
 =======
-If you have any ideas, feedback, requests or bug reports, you can reach me at github@intersel.org, or via my website: http://www.intersel.fr
+If you have any ideas, feedback, requests or bug reports, you can reach me at github@intersel.org, or via my website: http://www.intersel.fr or https://www.livinweb.fr/